Inejirō Asanuma: Commemoration

 Tomorrow at a roadside temple in Kyoto.

-This is what Asanuma’s comrades used to sing about him back in the 1920s, when they were founding the Japan Labour-Farmer Party.
-Even after he became Chairman [of the JSP], this “speech-making everyman” spirit never showed the least sign of flagging.
+This is what Asanuma's comrades used to sing about him back in the 1920s, when they were founding the Japan Labour-Farmer Party.
+Even after he became Chairman [of the JSP], this "speech-making everyman" spirit never showed the least sign of flagging.
 Even now, we all still have vivid recollections of you giving all those speeches in every corner of this nation.

 According to reportage at the time, Ikeda's short speech was met with thunderous applause and left many lawmakers in tears.

+Asanuma's body was cremated on 14 October 1960, with Shinto-style elements incorporated.

+On 17 October, an imperial envoy visited Asanuma's home in Kōtō Ward's Shirakawa Town to deliver a sacrificial offering (saishiryō) from Emperor Hirohito.

+On 18 October, the Emperor publicly appealed for public order and obedience to the law.
+In a speech opening a special session of the National Diet, he urged the Japanese people to "esteem the principle of obeying the laws" and to "shun violence", remarks widely understood as alluding to the killing of Asanuma and the unrest that followed.
+Contemporary observers described the address as the emperor's closest approach to intervening in a matter of grave national political concern since his renunciation of divinity in 1946.